Pornography

 According to the jurisprudence of Germany’s Federal Court of Justice, pornography is present when "a depiction, excluding all other human references, focuses on sexual activity in a grossly intrusive manner and whose overall tendency is exclusively or predominantly aimed at sexual stimulation” (see BGHSt 23,44;37,55 – German Federal Court of Justice in Criminal Cases 23,44;37,55).

-Under § 184 StGB pornographic material – which not only includes photos, books, illustrations, videos and magazines, but also all analogue and digital sound and image carriers as well as data storage media (e.g. hard disks, RAM, floppy disks, CD, DVD etc.) – must not be made accessible to young people under the age of 18.
+Under § 184 StGB pornographic contents – which not only includes photos, books, illustrations, videos and magazines, but also all analogue and digital sound and image carriers as well as data storage media (e.g. hard disks, RAM, floppy disks, CD, DVD etc.) – must not be made accessible to young people under the age of 18.

 This means you are liable for prosecution if you offer, show or sell pornographic images, depictions or films to those under 18.